 At the core of this is the St Hilda post in CSTP, founded in partnership with a group of committed, major benefactors from the UK, Europe, and the US.
 This enabling group includes major foundations, women’s religious congregations, and business executives who are each passionate about providing world-leading critical academic resource to contribute to the constructive development and imaginative practical application of Catholic Social Thought and so aid its wider critical engagement and dissemination amongst both scholars and professionals alike.
-The St Hilda post is held by Dr Anna Rowlands, a political theologian and expert on Catholic social teaching with special interests in the work of Hannah Arendt and Gillian Rose.
+The St Hilda post is held by Prof. Anna Rowlands, a political theologian and expert on Catholic social teaching with special interests in the work of Hannah Arendt and Gillian Rose.
 Anna works with faith based organisations, policy makers, activists, social entrepreneurs and Church groups (among others).

 A selection of our CSTP projects are described below.